 As you tour the community, ask yourself the following additional questions about your first impressions.
 It may be useful to take a notebook with you to record your thoughts, or open a notes app on your smartphone to jot down impressions.

 - Am I greeted warmly?
 Do I feel welcome?

 - Do staff and residents appear to get along well?
 Do staff call residents by their names?

 - Does the atmosphere feel positive?

 First impressions matter!
-However, before you make your final decision, be sure to visit the community a second time - preferably on a different day or time of the week - to ensure that your impressions remain the same.
+However, before you make your final decision, be sure to schedule a second visit — preferably on a different day of the week or at another time — to ensure that your impressions remain the same.

 If you're ready to learn more about luxury assisted living in Manhattan at 305 West End Assisted Living, contact us today to request more information or plan a tour.